Pompeo blames China for hundreds of thousands of virus deaths, denies inconsistency

 U.S. Secretary of State Mike Pompeo on Wednesday renewed his aggressive criticism of China, blaming it for the deaths of hundreds of thousands of people from the coronavirus and demanding again that it share information about the outbreak.
 "They knew.
 China could have prevented the deaths of hundreds of thousands of people worldwide.
 China could have spared the world descent into global economic malaise," Pompeo told a State Department news conference.

-"Every one of those statements is entirely consistent," he said.
-"We are all trying to figure out the right answer.
-We are all trying to get the clarity.
-There are different levels of certainty assessed at different places, Pompeo said.
-Critics believe the U.S. administration is seeking to deflect attention from what they see as a slow U.S. response to the outbreak, which has killed more than 255,000 people around the world, including more than 70,000 in the United States, the worst-hit country, according to official statistics.

-OPAQUE Republican President Donald Trump, who is seeking re-election in November, on Tuesday also urged China to be transparent about the origins of the outbreak.
+The Chinese state-backed Wuhan Institute of Virology has said the virus did not originate there.
+Dr. Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases and a member of Trump's Coronavirus Task Force, said in an interview published on Monday that the best evidence showed the virus was not made in a lab, but appeared to have "evolved in nature and then jumped species."

+Trump was asked last week if he had seen evidence that gave him a "high degree of confidence" that the virus came from the Wuhan Institute of Virology, and replied that he had, although he declined to give specifics.
+'DENYING ACCESS TO INFORMATION'

-Pompeo said China was still withholding virus samples he says are needed for global vaccine research and rejected suggestions that Washington was being unfair to Beijing.
+Pompeo said China was still withholding virus samples he said were needed for global vaccine research.
 "They continue to be opaque, they continue to deny access for this important information that our research or epidemiologists need," he said.

-"People say, well America's bullying the Chinese.
+"People say, well America is bullying the Chinese.
 We are demanding of them only what we demand of every nation: be transparent, be open, be a reliable partner, the very things that they say.
 The Chinese say they want to cooperate.
 Great.
 Cooperation is about action."
-The Wuhan Institute of Virology, a Chinese state-backed institute, has dismissed allegations that the virus originated there.
-Most experts believe it originated in a Wuhan market selling wildlife and jumped from animals to people.

-Dr. Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases and a member of Trump's Coronavirus Task Force, said in an interview published on Monday that the best evidence showed the virus was not made in a lab, but appeared to have "evolved in nature and then jumped species."
-Trump was asked last Thursday if he had seen evidence that gave him a "high degree of confidence" that the virus came from the Wuhan Institute of Virology, and replied that he had, although he declined to give specifics.
+He also took aim at the World Health Organization.

 - READ MORE ON: